 Supply Chain Risk – The dark side of supply chain management.
-That was the title of a guest lecture I gave at Molde University College last year.
-This year I was asked to do the same lecture, and I said yes.
+What is (supply chain) risk?
+What are typical supply chain risks?
+This lecture will highlight some of most influential research into supply chain risk, both past research and current research.
+Last year I gave a guest lecture on supply chain risk at Molde University College, Norway.
+This year, in 2009, I was asked to do the same lecture, and I said yes.
 Since I have come one year further in my research into supply chain risk, naturally I have discovered many new references, and so the 2009 version is a bit different from the 2008 version.
 The basic theme is the same, but many details and figures have changed.
+I have also been asked to give a lecture in 2010, so you may want to skip this post, and go straight to the 2010 version of my lecture on supply chain risk.

 To make things a bit more intesting for the students who had to endure me for three hours, I also decided to include some videos this time.